trickstercache/trickster/docs/developer/environment/README.md

 ## MySQL Details

-The developer environment includes a pinned MySQL 8.4 (LTS) container seeded with the same auto-phased NYC taxi `trips` dataset used by ClickHouse.
-The seeder shares the ClickHouse seeder's download cache (`docker-compose-data/clickhouse-config/seeding/data`), so the source files are only downloaded once regardless of which seeder runs first.
+The developer environment includes a pinned MySQL 8.4 (LTS) container seeded with the same auto-phased synthetic `trips` dataset used by ClickHouse and Druid.
+All three seeders read the shared generated files in `docker-compose-data/seed-data`, so the data is generated once regardless of which seeder runs first (see [Seed data](#seed-data)).

 For the supported production configuration, security, SQL, caching, routing, and operations contract, see the [MySQL Provider Guide](../../mysql.md).